Spatial population genetics with fluid flow: Introduction

-Our goal here is to instead \ss{ask how fluid flows in such quasi-$2d$ layers affects the evolution of spatially distributed microorganisms.
-To do so, we focus on an instructive example of antagonistic organisms that allows us to explore} the interplay between biological line tensions and simple steady fluid flows (including radial ones) in two dimensions, using a simple reaction-diffusion model.
+Our goal here is to instead ask how fluid flows in such quasi-$2d$ layers affects the evolution of spatially distributed microorganisms. \ss{Early pioneering work by Allan Robinson and others~\cite{robinson1997theory,mcgillicuddy1995coupled,mcgillicuddy1998influence,oschlies1998eddy} highlighted the importance of eddies and turbulent advection in the ocean to sustain nutrient supply and phytoplankton primary production in the euphotic zone.
+Here, we will assume the organisms are not resource or nutrient limited, and consider the impact of advective effects on spatial population genetics alone.} To do so, we focus on an instructive example of antagonistic organisms that allows us to explore the interplay between biological line tensions and simple steady fluid flows (including radial ones) in two dimensions, using a simple reaction-diffusion model.
 As we shall see, even this simplified problem is highly informative, with many intriguing aspects.
-To make this paper relatively self-contained and \ss{pedagogical}, we first review the essentials of population genetics in the absence of flow and then move on to describe a more general reaction-diffusion model capable of dealing with simple cellular fluid flows and various types of line tensions, both physical and biological \cite{pigolotti_pop_bio_flow_2013}.
+To make this paper relatively self-contained and pedagogical, we first review the essentials of population genetics in the absence of flow and then move on to describe a more general reaction-diffusion model capable of dealing with simple cellular fluid flows and various types of line tensions, both physical and biological \cite{pigolotti_pop_bio_flow_2013}.
 We build on an analogy with classical phase separation in binary mixtures to analyze the invasion, survival and coexistence of competing species as a droplet nucleation problem, with a nonconserved order parameter (related to the Model A universality class \cite{hohenberg1977critical_dynamics}), additionally aided or impeded by fluid flows, and validate the results by comparing against agent-based simulations.